 - Child Soldiers: Through the game, the boys end up as weary 15-year-old soldiers... with greyish-blue stubble.

 - Comic-Book Adaptation: Made in 2014.

 - Covers Always Lie: The original cover art for the book used a screencap from the video game Fade To Black, which is never mentioned in the story.

 - Deep-Immersion Gaming: Although the game makes it happen literally.

 - Dogged Nice Guy: Eric.
 He is in love with a Bosnian girl and tries to stay close and be romantic with her... but when she tells him he is cute, it is felt much more like Condescending Compassion.
 He also Does Not Get The Girl.

 - Evil Former Friend: Andreas starts as the tough, troublemaking friend of Eric and Thierry.
 However, his violent and cruel tendencies drive them apart until he becomes a dangerous enemy.

-- Fictional Video Game: "The Ultimate Experience".
+- Fictional Video Game: "The Ultimate Experience", a war simulation game.

 - Foreign Language Title: "No pasarán", a Spanish phrase meaning "They will not pass", used by the Republic fighters of Spain against Franco in the 1930s, and has often been used as an anti-fascist slogan.
 Gets a Title Drop.